 C. Geographical Skills

-Students complete an end of topic assessment each term.
+Pupils complete three summative assessments per academic year.
+Key performance indicators are used to assess progress.
 Progress is also assessed routinely in lessons, classwork and homework.
-Students have opportunities to close the gap in their understanding and can track their own progress by using a key performance indicator for each topic.
 Mock examinations for year 11s takes place twice a year and year 10s will complete an end of year mock examination paper.

 Why should you study geography?
 To make robust, appropriate progression into higher education and employment beyond, pupils need to learn to research opportunities, set targets, make choices, evidence their suitability and evaluate their progress for themselves, geography allows for these opportunities.